shivac1998/Greentree/DesignApproach.md

-# Getting Started with Create React App
+# Website Design Approach

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made in collaboration between 4 team members at NiceWrk LLC.
+Using React.js, we will divide the work on a component basis and communicate issues using https://www.notion.so/

 ## Available Scripts